dreamalligator/nebulousdog/_posts/2014-01-01-paintcreature.md

 title: "paint creature"
 description: "Fonda and I are doing a drawing a day for 2014"
 category: drawing a day
-tags: [spray paint, synthesizer, drawings]
+tags: [spray paint, synthesizer, drawings, keyboard, hoofs]
 image: paintcreature.jpg
 github:
 ---